CS

 The Verdict

-The Mitsubishi Eclipse Cross PHEV takes 5 of 8 key spec categories.
-The Mitsubishi Eclipse Cross PHEV will save you roughly $1,263 a year in fuel.
-If boot space matters, the Mitsubishi Eclipse Cross PHEV has a clear edge.
+This is genuinely close.
+The Toyota C-HR and Mitsubishi Eclipse Cross PHEV trade blows across the spec sheet, and neither runs away with an outright win.
+The Mitsubishi Eclipse Cross PHEV will save you roughly $790 a year in fuel.
 The Mitsubishi Eclipse Cross PHEV adds peace of mind with a longer 10-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions